Photography Lessons for beginners to learn and practice

 Good photographers don’t necessarily make good teachers.
 Vice versa, good teachers don’t make necessarily make good photographers.
 Good is obviously subjective, but you should, at very least, put the emphasis on good teachers before good photographers when choosing a course or workshop if you actually want to learn and improve rather than just imitate.

-Shoot what you connect to and experiment
+Shoot what you connect to and experiment: Photography lessons for beginners

 I have emphasised this point on countless occasions over the last ten years - without a personal connection to the subject, scene, situation it’s impossible to create an image, captured in single moment, that expresses what one truly feels about what they are experiencing.